weichweich/Pi-Timeswitch/README.md

 Pi-TimeSwitch provides a web based GUI where one can specify a schedule for every gpio.
 Start and end time of each intervall can be randomized.

+The GUI is made using [Emberjs](http://emberjs.com) for a nice interactive website and [Flask](http://flask.pocoo.org) for a simple REST API.

 Currently the project is in an **early state of development**.
 There are several **bugs** in the GUI and some features are missing.

 **You are welcome to contribute.**